IfzaRasool/metrics-webapp/README.md

 # COvid-19 Tracking Data App

-> Covid-19 Tracking Data App:
+> Covid-19 Tracking Data App:This is a mobile web application to check the data on the total covid19 confirmed cases and deaths, check data for all countries with recorded cases.
+It also has a details page to check for the statistics for each region/state if available.

 ## Built With